TobleMiner/sturmflut/README.md

 -o: Offset at which to draw, format: <x-offset>:<y-offset>
 -O: Optimize animations, send only pixels that have changed between frames
 -s: Sparse mode, send only <percentage> of pixels
+-S: Data saver mode, transmit every frame of an animation only once instead of flooding it
 -h: Show usage
 ```